damastahandi/metabasemysqlngx/README.md

-# Metabase with MySQL Database and Nginx + Tomcat, Redis, and PhantomJS
+# Metabase with MySQL Database and Nginx
-Metabase with MySQL and Nginx + Tomcat, Redis, and PhantomJS
+Metabase with MySQL and Nginx with OJDBC drivers